teltec/teltec-social-wall/README.md

-# Teltec Live Tweets
+# Teltec Social Wall

-A web application that shows live tweets that contain a specified hashtag.
+A web application that shows live Tweets and Instagram photos that contain a specified hashtag.

 ## How it works?

-It uses a [Node-Red][1] flow which connects with [Twitter][2] using supplied credentials to retrieve tweets in real-time filtered by the specified hashtags, then sends each tweet via [WebSocket][3] to the frontend application to present them.
+Twitter: A [Node-Red][1] flow connects with [Twitter][2] using supplied credentials to retrieve tweets in real-time filtered by the specified hashtags, then sends each tweet via [WebSocket][3] to the frontend application to present them.

+Instagram: The backend uses the Instagram API to retrieve recent tagged media filtered by the specified hashtags, then sends each media via [WebSocket][3] to the frontend application to present them.

 ## Screenshot